 All brand loyalty is not created equal.
 We’ve hinted at that already—that is, I’ve touched on the fact that loyalty born of convenience is not a particularly secure form of loyalty.
 But what does that mean for your brand?
 If your customers are buying from you simply because your product is the first one they see on the shelf, then how can you take that fleeting or insubstantial loyalty and grow it into something more robust?

-The loyalty pyramid is the key.
-Developed by David A. Aaker, the loyalty pyramid is comprised of five steps, with prospects or customers “entering” at the base and progressing upwards as they become more and more loyal to a product or service, or to a brand as a whole.
+The brand loyalty pyramid is the key.
+Developed by David A. Aaker, the brand loyalty pyramid—or, if you prefer, brand awareness pyramid—is comprised of five steps, with prospects or customers “entering” at the base and progressing upwards as they become more and more loyal to a product or service, or to a brand as a whole.
+From bottom to top, it looks something like this:

 The more effective a business’ branding strategy and execution are (and the better the product or service, of course), the more customers will be found in the upper echelons of the pyramid.
 Let’s talk about the tiers in a little more detail.